-Dealing with difficult conversations and conflict management in a work environment can be stressful.
-We all encounter challenging situations with those we work with.
+We all encounter challenging situations with those we work with and also with some clients.
 Such situations can be difficult and stressful to handle.
-However, by learning a few simple techniques you can deal positively with these conversations and you can also prevent many communication and conflict situations from happening in the first place.
+However, by learning a few simple techniques you can deal positively with these conversations, and you can also prevent many poor communication and conflict situations from happening in the first place.

 This workshop will provide you with the skills and techniques to deal with conflict in a positive way.
 It helps your communication skills and how to prevent conflict from happening.
 It will equip you with a toolkit for communicating confidently and building positive working relationships.